zipnn/zipnn/scripts/README.md

 Usage example:
 ```
-python zipnn_decompress_file.py compressed_model_name.zpn
+python zipnn_decompress_file.py compressed_model_name.znn
 ```

-- **Purpose**: Decompresses the input file, removing the `.zpn` extension from the output file name, using ZipNN.
+- **Purpose**: Decompresses the input file, removing the `.znn` extension from the output file name, using ZipNN.
 - **Arguments**:
   - **Required**: The path of the file to decompress.
   - **Optional**: